SamGombs20/CourseTrackerAndroidApp/README.md

 # CourseTrackerAndroidApp
-Keeping track of the courses one has done.
+Keeping track of the courses one has done for academics or professional progress.